ppulimamidy/ppulimamidy.github.io/_posts/2022-12-06-blog-PlatformThinking.md

 By following these steps, businesses can effectively apply platform thinking and create platforms that generate value for both themselves and their users.

-#### Identifying the core value proposition of the business

-Understand the needs and pain points of the target users.

-Identify the unique value that the business can offer to users.

-Understand how the business can create value for users through the products or services it offers.

-Develop a clear and compelling message that communicates the value proposition to users.

-Continuously test and validate the value proposition with users to ensure that it is meeting their needs and expectations.

-By following these steps, businesses can identify their core value proposition and create value for users through their products and services.